anjackson/anjackson.github.io/_drafts/format-registries-without-format-definition.md

 ---
 title: Do Format Registries Require Consensus On What A Format Is?
-category: Digital Preservation
+category: format-registries
-tags: ["Format Registries"]
+tags: ["Format Registries", "Digital Preservation"]
 status: stub
 layout: post
 ---